Job profile

 It may be beneficial to have some work experience in related fields such as bookselling, publishing, film or television may be useful to develop your knowledge and skillset but it is not necessary.

 However, as a writer you should build a portfolio of work, whether that be published or unpublished, to showcase your capabilities when speaking to publishers or contacts.
 It is incredibly competitive and challenging to get a publishing deal.
-Students wanting to write can bolster their experience at university by writing for the student newspapers or magazines, or taking part in student radio or drama club.
+Students wanting to write can bolster their experience at university by writing for the university newspaper or magazine or becoming a part of the student drama club or local radio.
 There will also be competitions at university or in the local community for creative writing that you can enter.

 Employers